status-im/nimbus-eth2/docs/the_nimbus_book/src/intro.md

 # The Nimbus beacon chain book

+>**Note:** This book is very much a living entity.
+You'll always be able to find the latest version here: [https://status-im.github.io/nimbus-eth2/](https://status-im.github.io/nimbus-eth2/)
+>
+>

 The Nimbus beacon chain is a research implementation of the Beacon Chain – the core system level chain at the heart of Ethereum 2.0.

 This book strives to achieve two purposes: